-Sometimes it seems that there is something about becoming a blogger that encourages people to treat you like paying for your services is optional.
-Perhaps it’s the intrinsic silliness of the word ‘blogger’ that makes the whole profession sound a touch frivolous and dispensable.
+Sometimes, there is something about becoming a blogger that encourages people to treat you like paying for your services is optional.
+Perhaps the intrinsic silliness of the word ‘blogger’ makes the whole profession sound a touch frivolous and dispensable.
 Or perhaps it’s the fact that most bloggers never meet their clients (with the majority of contact being conducted over calls and email) that makes people think they can hide behind their computer screens and refuse to pay.
-What’s for certain is that the same people who treat bloggers with disrespect are the people who can’t write in sentences, otherwise they wouldn’t need help.
+What’s for certain is that the same people who treat bloggers with disrespect are the people who can’t write in sentences.
+Otherwise they wouldn’t need help.
 I know I’d rather be a so-called “blogger” than someone who doesn’t know where the apostrophe goes.

 Anyway.
 We digress from our point slightly, but the sentiment is that people try not to pay their bloggers all the time.
 Isn’t there anything we in the industry can do about it?